New in 2013

 Tuckahoe Creekside Walk

-Examples of how runaway slaves used nature to aid in escape can be found along the paths of Tuckahoe Creekside Walk.
+Examples of how freedom seekers used nature to aid in escape can be found along the paths of Tuckahoe Creekside Walk.
 Natural landmarks such as a gathering of a group of trees are an example of a symbol for the Underground Railroad.

 River Birch Allee Walk/Nancy’s Meadow Loop

 Many slaves did not have the luxury of owning shoes, which meant traveling by foot with nothing to protect their feet.
-When autumn approaches sweetgum balls begin to litter the forest floor.
-Comprised of numerous capsules, with a pair of spikes to each capsule, the sweetgum ball isn't as "sweet" as its name would imply.
+When autumn approaches sweet gum balls begin to litter the forest floor.
+Composed of numerous capsules, with a pair of spikes to each capsule, the sweet gum ball isn't as "sweet" as its name would imply.